Only Love (The Braxtons song)

 "Only Love" is the second single by The Braxtons taken from their debut album So Many Ways.
-The song was written by Andrea Martin and produced by Allen "Allstar" Gordon.
+The song was written by Andrea Martin and Ivan Matias and was produced by Allen "Allstar" Gordon.
+The song contains backing vocals from Andrea Martin and Traci Braxton.

 The song charted at #52 on Billboard's Hot R&B/Hip-Hop Songs spending fourteen weeks in total on the chart.
 The song charted at #3 on New Zealands Top 40 chart.